Audit your listing →

 WHAT WORKS

-Formal dining for 8, styled place settings with orchid centerpiece.
+Formal dining set for 8 with orchid centerpiece — elegant.

 WHAT HURTS